Topl/brambl-cli/microsite/docs/how-tos/manage-parties.md

 # Manage Fellowships

-The fellowships are the entities that are involved in the contracts.
+The fellowships are the entities that are involved in the templates.

 ## Add a new fellowship